| | |

 Instructions

-1. Step One: Prepare the crust.In a medium sized bowl, mix together the flour and powdered sugar.
+1. Prepare the crust.In a medium sized bowl, mix together the flour and powdered sugar.
 Using a pastry blender or 2 knives, cut in the butter until it resembles course oatmeal.

 2. Press into an 8 x 8 inch pan that has been lined with parchment paper and bake 20 minutes at 350 degrees.